ENTRY TERMS AND CONDITIONS

 Self-commissioned – photographs intended for commercial, editorial, exhibition, and/or portfolio purposes.

-Third party – persons or organisations other than the entrant, or software items such as actions, brushes and presets or other visual items that were created by someone other than the entrant.
+presets or other visual items that were created by a person(s) or organisation(s) other than the entrant.

 Original files – RAW, DNG, or JPEG capture files with no editing or post-production techniques applied.

-Member of a Reciprocal International Organisation – refers to organisations, such as AIPP, who offer a reciprocal awards system.
+Member of a Reciprocal Interational Organisation – refer to organisations, who offer a reciprocal awards system.

-International Entrant – all professional photographers NOT residing permanently in NZ who do not belong to a reciprocal organisation.
+International Entrant – all professional photographers NOT residing permanently in NZ or Australia

-Student (NZ Only) – students enrolled in and studying at a recognised NZ tertiary institute.
+Student (NZ and Australia Only) – students enrolled in and studying at recognised NZ tertiary institute.

 NZIPP Regional Members – cannot accrue merit points.